jwarkentin/node-monkey/README.md

 A note on security
 ------------------

-NodeMonkey is primarily designed for debugging and for now should only be used for such.
+Node Monkey is primarily designed for debugging and for now should only be used for such.
 I haven't implemented any sort of authorization to prevent anyone from gaining access to the data that is dumped out.
 If you are concerned about other's potentially gaining access while you are debugging, you should change the `host` from `0.0.0.0` to something more secure like `127.0.0.1`.
 Definitely don't include it in production code before authorization is in place, and even then it's debatable whether there's a good reason.